RivinHD/Tsunami-Simulation/docs_sphinx/submissions/amrex.rst

 11.2 Code-Walkthrough
 ---------------------

-In this section, we want to explain the process of our programme step by step, so that you can become familiar with the code.
+In this section, we want to explain the process of our program step by step, so that you can become familiar with the code.
 We are going to start the course in our ``main.cpp`` file and follow along with the code.

 Initialize & Finalize
 ^^^^^^^^^^^^^^^^^^^^^

-"To use AMReX, we need to call ``Initialize`` to initialise the execution environment for AMReX, and ``Finalize`` needs to be paired with Initialize to free the resources used by AMReX.
+"To use AMReX, we need to call ``Initialize`` to initialize the execution environment for AMReX, and ``Finalize`` needs to be paired with Initialize to free the resources used by AMReX.
 Because many AMReX classes and functions don't work properly after amrex::Finalize is called, it's best to put the code between amrex::Initialize and amrex::Finalize in its scope to make sure that resources are freed properly"[1]_.